SoundScapeRenderer/SSRemoteVST/README.md

 Please set the following environment variables described as follows:

-The folder where your VST3 SDK (Steinberg) is located your mashine:
+The folder where your VST3 SDK (Steinberg) is located in your file system:

 ```bash
 export VST3_SDK=/path/to/VST3SDK
 ```

-The folder where the SSRemote VST is localted on your mashine:
+The folder where the SSRemote VST is located in your file system:

 ```bash
 export SSREMOTE_VST=/path/to/ssremote_vst